Giogia/Lorenzo-il-Magnifico/README.md

 First of all, the class Server (package it.polimi.ingsw.manager) has to be runned.
 By running this class a simple server is created waiting for clients to connect to it, to provide an username and be finally registered to it.
-The server creates a user for each client connected to it. usernames are used by the server to identify uniquely a user.
+The server creates a user for each client connected to it.
+Usernames are used by the server to identify uniquely a user. (this allows different users to have the same name, both in the same game or in different games)
 Everytime the mininum amount of users is reached the server starts a timer and creates a game on a new thread.
 When the time is over every user is asked to insert a name and a color and then the game can start.
 The server will keep running waiting for other users to connect.